Josh Rojas Preview, Player Props: Mariners vs. Royals

 Josh Rojas At The Plate

-- He has hit a home run in two of 73 games played this year, and in 0.7% of his plate appearances.
+- Looking at the 74 games he has played this season, he's hit a home run in three of them (4.1%), and in 1.1% of his trips to the plate.

-- Rojas has had an RBI in 25 games this season (34.2%), including eight multi-RBI outings (11.0%).
+- Rojas has driven in a run in 26 games this season (35.1%), including eight games with more than one RBI (10.8%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.